publiccodenet/about/activities/events/attending-events.md

 * If two or more people attended the event, do a [debrief](../staff-meetings/event-debrief.md).
 * [Process all expenses for the event](../staff-management/expense..md).
 * [Process all new contacts for the event](process-contacts.md).
+* Make sure everyone from the team has access to that contacts file where all of the team can take a look at the status of a certain lead or if that person has ever been approached by us.
+This is also important for future events to come.
 * Evaluate if the goals set for the event were met.

 ## For communications specialists